fatfaLalala/myCobot320-docs/3-UserNotes/320_M5/4-FAQ/First-time self-check.md

 **The steps for joint control are as follows:**

+<center>Table 1-3 Potential safety hazards that may lead to electric shock</center>

 #### **1.** ***\*Hardware Connection:\****

 l For MyCobot 280 and Mech 270 series robotic arms, ensure that the power adapter and USB data cable are connected.